Vote NO on Proposal 3

 Proposal 3 Will Affect or Repeal Current Laws

-The following laws are currently on the books in Michigan but would be significantly altered or completely repealed if Proposal 3 is passed in November.
+The following laws are currently on the books in Michigan but will be significantly altered or completely repealed if Proposal 3 is passed in November.

 - Parental consent for a child’s pregnancy treatment

 - Ban on school employees helping children have abortions